Fox News Guest Cites Decline In Christianity As The Reason For Increased Gun Violence

 Schaefer said what he will do is encourage praying for the victims and their families and praying that God will “transform” those with evil intent.
 He also said single mothers in Texas should have the right to carry a handgun for self-defense without requiring permission from the state.

 The Odessa shooting began as a routine traffic stop.
-Alleged shooter, 36-year-old Seth Aaron Ator then opened fire on Texas law enforcement officers before leading police on a chase while randomly firing at innocent bystanders.
+Alleged shooter, 36-year-old Seth Aaron Ator, then opened fire on Texas law enforcement officers before leading police on a chase while randomly firing at innocent bystanders.

 The ordeal ended after Ator reportedly hijacked a U.S. Postal Service truck and was later gunned down by police.